lacanoid/datalink/docs/README.md

 The standard states: "The purpose of datalinks is to provide a mechanism to synchronize the integrity control, recovery, and access control of the files and the SQL-data associated with them. "

+Datalinks provide an interesting and viable alternative to large objects.

 Datalinks as defined by SQL/MED should provide:

 - [DATALINK SQL datatype](type.md)